-Luca is a cum-laude graduate of Politecnico di Milano, where he obtained a BSc degree in Science of Architecture, a MSc degreein Architecture and, in conjunction with Politecnico di Torino and Politecnico di Bari, a Double PhD Degree in: (1) Innovation Management and Product Development; (2) Design and Technology for Cultural Heritage.
-In addition, Luca holds a PgCert in Learning, Teaching and Assessment Practice in Higher Education, awarded by Edinburgh Napier University, and is a Fellow of the Royal Society of Arts, a Fellow of the Higher Education Academy and a member of the Regional Studies Association.
+Luca is a cum-laude graduate of Polytechnic University of Milan, where he obtained a BSc Degree in Science of Architecture, a MSc Degree in Architecture and, in conjunction with Polytechnic University of Turin and Polytechnic University of Bari, a Double PhD Degree in: (1) Innovation Management and Product Development; (2) Architecture and Urban Planning.
+In addition, Luca holds a PgCert in Learning, Teaching and Assessment Practice in Higher Education, awarded by Edinburgh Napier University, and is a Fellow of the Higher Education Academy (FHEA), a Fellow of the Royal Society of Arts (FRSA), a member of the International Society of City and Regional Planners (ISOCARP) and a member of the Regional Studies Association (RSA).

 Luca is an Associate Professor of Urban Innovation at the Business School of Edinburgh Napier University, where he has also been appointed as Head of MBA Programmes.
 Luca is also a Research Associate at Edinburgh Napier University’s Centre for Smart Cities.
 His other appointments include: Research Associate at the Smart City Institute at the University of Liège (Belgium); Visiting Professor at Pôle Universitaire Léonard de Vinci, École de Management (France); and, Visiting Researcher at URENIO, a university lab at Aristotle University of Thessaloniki (Greece) which focuses on technology-driven urban and regional innovation.
 Before arriving in Edinburgh, Luca spent 13 years at the Polytechnic University of Milan, working as a Research Fellow and Lecturer within the Department of Architecture, Built Environment and Construction Engineering (DABC).